Deltares/D-EcoImpact/docs/manual/input.md

 # Structure of the model input file and functionality

-D-EcoImpact is steered through a YAML input file.
+D-Eco Impact is steered through a YAML input file.
 This input file informs the model which data to use , what ecological knowledge rules to apply and where to write the output data.
 The easiest way to edit these YAML files is by using [Notepad++](https://notepad-plus-plus.org/downloads/).
-When starting with your first application with D-EcoImpact, make use of earlier models to setup your YAML input file and edit from there.
-When running the YAML file with D-EcoImpact, the model will inform you if there are inconsistencies in the file provided.
+When starting with your first application with D-Eco Impact, make use of earlier models to setup your YAML input file and edit from there.
+When running the YAML file with D-Eco Impact, the model will inform you if there are inconsistencies in the file provided.

 ## Importing and exporting data
 Importing and exporting data is always arranged in the input-data and output-data header in the YAML file.

 ```
+version: …………………….

 input-data:
 	…………………….
 rules: